Vexvain/Discord-Collection/Collection/MessageStatus/README.md

 usage: node index.js <webhookLink> <messages>
 ```

-- webhookLink - The webhook link to use.
+- webhookLink - The webhook link to use
-- message - The file that contains messages exported using "channelMessagesSaver".
+- message - The file that contains messages exported using "channelMessagesSaver"